 Athletes can tame their long hair with a faux mohawk braid.
 No more worrying about your hair falling in your eyes during those crucial moments mid-game.

-A faux hawk mullet is very popular these days.
-Shaving from just behind the ears towards the front on the side and letting the top and back flow free, it’s a fun style that’s looks great on kids and adults.
-Definitely a fun one for father and son to get done.
+That faux hawk mullet is very popular these days.
+Shaving from just behind the ears towards the front on the side and letting the top and backflow free, it’s a fun style that looks great on kids and adults.
+This fohawk mullet is fun for father and son to do.

-A faux hawk with a clean fade gives plenty of options.
-When styling the top with the proper length you can combover it over, spike it up, or just let it hang out like you would the back.
+A textured faux hawk with a clean fade gives plenty of options.
+When styling the top with the proper length, you can comb it over, spike it up, or just let it hang out like you would the back.

-A fohawk fade is an amazing choice for someone with coarse or kinky type hair.
-When having this type of hair it can be difficult finding a style to suite you.
+A fohawk fade is an amazing choice for someone with coarse or kinky hair.
+When having this type of hair, finding a style to suit you can be difficult.
 More suitable for an oblong face shape, it still is an awesome option for anyone.
-Styling is all most none, you can get up and go and still look great.
+This is the frohawk men would love because styling is almost none.
+You can get up and go and still look great.

 Long hair is best for the braided faux hawk for men.
 Once the braids are put in, the style can last for quite a while.
-The back and sides are faded down to the skin to emphasize the style.
-Perfect for the men on the go with long hair wanting a low-maintenance style.
+The back and sides fade to the skin to emphasize the style.
+Perfect for men on the go with long hair wanting a low-maintenance style.

 A shaved hair design on a faux hawk is a stand-out style for those that like to keep looking sharp.
 This design has been razored out to highlight the sharpness of the design and enhanced with

 colored sprays to finish it off.
 The top will need some volume spray and a good styling powder to hold the top.
 Regular hair trimming will be required to maintain the design.